ashishrajlife/georisk/README.md

 -------- Ensure you have the following installed:

-Node.js (v16+ recommended)
+Node.js (v16+ recommended),
-Vue CLI
+Vue CLI,
-JSON Server
+JSON Server,
-A Mapbox Access Token (Already integrated in the project) Clone the Repository
+A Mapbox Access Token (Already integrated in the project), Clone the Repository

 ### Step-1